MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 #### Policies with changed parameters assigned through a custom policy initiative

-If the outdated policy is part of an existing custom policy initiative, is assigned to any scope in your Azure estate, and has changed parameter names and numbers, take the following actions:
+If the outdated policy is part of an existing custom policy initiative, is assigned to any scope in your Azure estate, and has changed parameter names and numbers:

 1. Capture all policy assignments, where they're assigned, and their parameter values for the custom policy initiative.
 1. Delete the existing policy assignments at all scopes where assigned.